Golden Gate Men's Chorus: International Awards

 In November 2023, the Golden Gate Men’s Chorus participated in Lisbon Sings in Lisbon, Portugal, where the chorus was awarded gold medal diplomas in the "Choirs of equal voices" and the "Folklore" categories, and small ensemble, Counterpoint, was awarded a silver medal diploma in the "Sacred Choral Music" category.
+In July 2026, the Golden Gate Men’s Chorus participated in the 8th Tokyo International Choir Competition, where the chorus was awarded gold prizes in the “Equal Voice Choir” and “Folklore Music” categories, and small ensemble, Counterpoint, was awarded a gold prize in the "Chamber Choir" category.
+The chorus was also given the “Audience Choice Award” by a vote of audience members.